How To Stop Bullying

 • Learn about how to manage your anger and aggression and how you can develop healthy anger that doesn't hurt anyone!

 • Recognize that you are a good person, deep down inside.
 You really don't want to hurt anyone, you just want to connect with them.
 Picking on someone is a definite way of connecting, but it doesn't work well at all--for you or for your victim!
-You are here, reading this because you are a good person, and you want to change because you are good, and now all you have to do is take the action of learning and mastering these skills!
+You are here, reading this because you are a good person, and you want to change because you are good, and now all you have to do is take the action of learning and mastering the necessary skills.

 Thanks for taking this time to help yourself!
 When you help you, you're helping everybody you know.
 Keep looking and learning!